Kartika Purnima: Shiva

-Tulsi and Vishnu
+Tulasi and Vishnu

-Kartik Purnima is also celebrated as the birth anniversary of Matsya, the god Vishnu's fish incarnation (avatar) and Vrinda, the personification of the Tulsi.
+Kartika Purnima is also celebrated as the manifestation day of Matsya, the god Vishnu's fish incarnation (avatar) and Vrinda, the personification of the tulasi.
+In the Brahma Vaivarta Purana, Tulasi is a gopi cursed to be born on earth as a princess and marry Shankacuda, an asura.
+She remained a devotee of Vishnu and strongly wished to marry the deity.
+When Shankacuda threatens the existing order with his conquests, invincible owing to the chastity of his wife, Vishnu assumes his form and tricks her into hugging him, causing her to lose her chastity and allowing Shiva to triumph in his battle over the asura.
+Vishnu then revealed his true form and married her.
+Tulasi cursed that Vishnu would take the form of a shaligrama stone for his trickery, and to appease her, the deity stated that her essence would become the tulasi plant and the Gandaki river.
+Her divine form ascended to Vaikuntha to be with him.

 Kartikeya

-In Southern India, Kartik Purnima is also celebrated as the birthday of Lord Kartikeya, the god of war and elder son of Shiva.
+In Southern India, Kartika Purnima is also celebrated as the birthday of Kartikeya, the god of war and younger son of Shiva.
 This day is also dedicated to the pitrs, dead ancestors.

-Guru Nanak

-In Sikhism, Kartik Purnima is celebrated as the birthday of the famous Sikh preceptor Guru Nanak.
 Underhill believes that the origins of this festival may lie in ancient times, when a sacrifice called Shakamedhah was performed to attain victory over enemies.

-The festival has even more significance when the day falls in the Nakshatra (lunar mansion) of Krittika and is then called Maha Kartik.
+The festival has even more significance when the day falls in the nakshatra (lunar mansion) of Krittika and is then called Maha Kartika.
 If the nakshatra is Bharani, the results are stated to be special.
 If it is Rohini, then the fruitful results are even more.
 Any philanthropic act on this day is supposed to bring benefits and blessings equal to the performing of ten yajnas.